Zvezda (ISS module): Connection to the ISS

 The rocket used for launch to the ISS carried advertising; it was emblazoned with the logo of Pizza Hut restaurants, for which they are reported to have paid more than US$1 million.
 The money helped support Khrunichev State Research and Production Space Center and the Russian advertising agencies that orchestrated the event.

 Management and integration of the Service Module into the International Space Station began in 1991.
-Structural construction was performed by RKK Energia, then handed over to the Krhunichev Design Bureau for final outfitting.
+Structural construction was performed by RKK Energia, then handed over to the Khrunichev Design Bureau for final outfitting.
 Joint reviews between the Russian Space Agency (Roscosmos) and the NASA ISS Program Office monitored construction, solved language and security concerns and ensured flight readiness and crew training.
 Several years of delay were encountered due to funding constraints between Roscosmos and RKK Energia requiring repeated delays in First Element Launch.

 On 26 July 2000, Zvezda became the third component of the ISS when it docked at the aft port of Zarya.
 (The U.S. Unity module had already been attached to Zarya).
 Later in July, the computers aboard Zarya handed over ISS commanding functions to computers on Zvezda.

 On 11 September 2000, two members of the STS-106 Space Shuttle crew completed final connections between Zvezda and Zarya; during a 6-hour, 14 minute EVA, astronaut Ed Lu and cosmonaut Yuri Malenchenko connected nine cables between Zvezda and Zarya, including four power cables, four video and data cables and a fiber-optic telemetry cable.
 The next day, STS-106 crew members floated into Zvezda for the first time, at 05:20 UTC on 12 September 2000.